pmean/build-website/text/19/citing-my-web-pages.md

 So a web citation of this particular blog post would be

-Simon, Stephen D. "PMean: Citing one of my web pages." *PMean: A blog about statistics, evidence-based medicine, and research ethics*.15 Jan.
+Simon, Stephen D. "Citing one of my web pages." *A blog about statistics, evidence-based medicine, and research ethics*.15 Jan.
 2019, blog.pmean.com/citing-my-web-ages/.

 in MLA format (A Listserv, Discussion Group, or Blog Posting), and

 Simon, S. D. (2019, January 15).
-PMean: Citing one of my web pages [Blog post].
+Citing one of my web pages [Blog post].
 Retrieved from https://blog.pmean.com/citing-my-web-ages/

 in APA format (Blog (Weblog) Post).